jank3/jk-multitool/README.md

 I make an update because im seeing a lot of problems during install, i added to the rep an .bat that install all modules for you, only you need is to open that and before open jk-multitool.py

+Credits of the .bat to !
+Bunny ™#1337